pascualgroup/varmodel2/README.md

 The main changes from the previous implementation are as follows:

+* Some details of model behavior have changed (see section below).
 * Parameters are compile-time constants instead of being dynamically loaded from JSON at runtime, which added unnecessary complexity to the C++ code.
 A Python script is used to generate the `parameters.hpp` constants file from either JSON or from a Python module.
 * The abstraction layer for database output was removed.